-Mr. Plooster, age 37 as of December 31, 2018, has served as a director of our company since March 2011.
-Mr. Plooster co-founded Bridgepoint Investment Banking, a division of Bridgepoint Holdings, LLC, where he has served as a managing director since March 2012.
-Previously, Mr. Plooster worked as an investment banker at DeWaay Investment Banking from October 2010 to March 2012, Morgan Stanley from August 2009 to November 2009 and Deutsche Bank from 2004 to July 2009.
+Mr. Plooster, age 41, has served as a director of our Company since March 2011.
+Mr. Plooster co-founded Bridgepoint Investment Banking, a division of Bridgepoint Holdings, LLC and Bridgepoint Holdings NE, LLC, where he has served as Managing Director since March 2012.
+Previously, Mr. Plooster worked as an investment banking from October 2010 to March 2012, Morgan Stanley from August 2009 to November 2009 and Deutsche Bank from 2004 to July 2009.
 Mr. Plooster received his Certificate in Business Excellence from Columbia Business School and his B.A. degree from the University of Chicago.
-Our board of directors believes that Mr. Plooster's experience as an investor in and transaction experience with healthcare companies, as well as other board of director's experience, provides him with the qualifications and skills to serve as a director of our company.
+Our Board believes that Mr. Plooster's experience as an investor in and transaction experience with healthcare companies, as well as other board of director's experience, provides him with the qualifications and skills to serve as a director of our Company.